 Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through lengthy, complex and expensive nonclinical studies and clinical trials that our product candidates are both safe and effective for each target indication.
 Nonclinical and clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the nonclinical study and clinical trial processes, and, because our product candidates are in an early stage of development, there is a high risk of failure and we may never succeed in developing marketable products.
 The results of nonclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 Although product candidates may demonstrate promising results in nonclinical studies and early clinical trials, they may not prove to be safe or effective in subsequent clinical trials.
 For example, testing on animals occurs under different conditions than testing in humans and therefore, the results of animal studies may not accurately predict safety and effectiveness in humans.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through nonclinical studies and clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through nonclinical studies and initial clinical trials.
 For example, our Phase 1a/b clinical trial, which enrolled 88 patients, including only 11 patients with mild-to-moderate AD, of whom seven patients were treated with fosgonimeton and the other four patients were randomized to the control, suggested improvements in brain network activity including potentially positive effects on brain function.
-However, our Phase 2 ACT-AD clinical trial, which included a larger patient population, approximately 60% of which were receiving standard-of-care acetylcholinesterase inhibitors (AChEIs, e.g., donepezil) did not meet its primary endpoint of a change in ERP P300 latency for the full study population.
-Although a pre-specified subgroup analysis indicated a potential diminished effect of fosqonimeton when given in combination with add-on standard-of-care AChEIs, we cannot be sure that data from future trials will support similar conclusions or the safety, effectiveness or tolerability of fosgonimeton for treatment of AD.
-Likewise, early, smaller-scale studies and clinical trials with a single or relatively few clinical trial sites may not be predictive of eventual safety or effectiveness in large-scale pivotal clinical trials across multiple clinical trial sites.
+However, our Phase 2 ACT-AD clinical trial, which included a larger patient population, approximately 60% of which were receiving standardof-care AChEIs, did not meet its primary endpoint of a change in ERP P300 latency for the full study population.
+Although a post hoc analysis of results from ACT-AD in a pre-specified subgroup suggested positive effects on measures of cognition, function and neurodegeneration in patients taking fosgonimeton alone without background acetylcholinesterase inhibitors (AChEIs), we cannot be sure that data from future trials will support our earlier findings or demonstrate the safety and effectiveness of fosgonimeton for treatment of AD to the satisfaction of the FDA in order to support regulatory approval.
+Likewise, early, smaller-scale studies, biomarker analyses, and clinical trials with a single or relatively few clinical trial sites may not be predictive of eventual safety and effectiveness in large-scale pivotal clinical trials across multiple clinical trial sites.
 Even if data from a pivotal clinical trial are positive, regulators may not agree that such data are sufficient for approval and may require that we conduct additional clinical trials, which could materially delay our anticipated development timelines, require additional funding for such additional clinical trials, and adversely impact our business.
-Our ability to achieve regulatory approval for fosqonimeton is further complicated by the nature of AD, which historically has been a challenging indication for drug development.
+Our ability to achieve regulatory approval for fosgonimeton is further complicated by the nature of AD, which historically has been a challenging indication for drug development.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
 Most product candidates that commence nonclinical studies and clinical trials are never approved as products.